opencog/opencog/opencog/nlp/relex2logic/README.md

     etc. etc.

-Under the current implementation, no “which”-type can be implemented without the entire predicate-argument structure of the sentence because the whole sentence defines the set satisfying the variable referred to by the question-word—using the SatisfyingSetLink.
+Under the current implementation, no “which”-type can be implemented without the entire predicate-argument structure of the sentence, because the whole sentence defines the set satisfying the variable referred to by the question-word.
+That is, the SatisfyingSetLink requires the entire definition to define the set.
+An alternative would be to compose the SatisfyingSetLink out of parts, using set intersection and set union.

 ### One Solution of Limited Value: Branching Scheme Helpers